zakariapast/restconf-device-info/README.md

 }

 Notes

-This project uses Cisco DevNet Always-On Sandbox
-.

-Self-signed certs are ignored (verify=False) for sandbox use only.
+This project uses Cisco DevNet Always-On Sandbox Self-signed certs are ignored (verify=False) for sandbox use only.
 Do not commit .env or real credentials to Git.

-Next Steps

-This is Step 1 of a bigger roadmap:

-Step 2: Collect inventory from multiple devices → save as CSV/Excel

-Step 3: Automate configuration with Jinja2 templates

-Step 4: Cloud API automation (Cisco Meraki Dashboard)

-Step 5: Orchestration with Ansible

----